openziti/ziti-sdk-csharp/ZitiNativeApiForDotnetCore/README.md

 ways.
 The first way is by setting an environment variable named ZITI_SDK_C_BRANCH.
 The cmake file will look for this env var and use it, if it's supplied.
 The [github action](../.github/workflows/native-nuget-publish.yml) will set this value as of May-14-2022.
 This is done so the action knows what version of the sdk is built, and the version of the native package will be ZITI_SDK_C_VERSION.BUILD_NUMBER.
 Such as 0.28.1.123.
+As of Oct-17-2022 you need to also update the github action at `.github\workflows\native-nuget-publish.yml`

 ## Upgrading the ZITI SDK C library version